 - coarse salt

-- Mix the flour, salt, baking powder and sugar.
+- Mix the flour, salt, instant yeast and sugar.

 - Add the warm water and oil, and mix until the dough is smooth and elastic - easiest done in a stand mixer using the dough hook.

 - Cover the bowl and let the dough rise for about an hour in a warm place.